fastly/libvmod-urlcode/README.rst

 Return value
 	STRING
 Description
 	Returns a percent decoded version of input.
+Or NULL if either the encoding is invalid or sess_workspace does not have enough space for the operation.
 Example
 	::